 Occasionally, a tooth may not be strong enough to keep the restoration in place following a root canal.
 When this condition exists, a post may be placed inside the tooth.
 Occasionally, a dentist will recommend tooth extraction and replacement with an implant crown.
 At the end of the day, while a root canal isn’t what anyone wants to be doing with their time, it is way better than getting an infected jaw bone and having to undergo tooth and bone removal, and reconstructive surgeries.
 That’s extreme and extremely avoidable.

 Contact Beckham Square Family Dental today for Root Canal procedures in Cincinnati

-If you are looking for a Cincinnati dentist who performs root canals and believe that you have a toothache that is severe and not responding to over-the-counter pain medicines, then you should call our office immediately at 513.489.7800.
-We can quickly diagnose the problem.
-And if a root canal is required, we can perform it quickly to alleviate your pain and to protect your tooth.
-If needed, use our contact form to schedule your root canal today.
+If you are looking for a Cincinnati dentist who performs root canals and have a toothache that is severe and not responding to over-the-counter pain medicines, then you should call our office immediately at 513.489.7800.
+We are your local emergency dentist, so we keep room in our appointment book for problems just like this.
+We can quickly diagnose the problem and see if you need a root canal.
+And if a root canal is required, we can perform the procedure in a short manner to alleviate your pain and protect you from infection.
+In more complicated or progressive cases, our dentists may refer you to a root canal specialist.
+Give us a call or use our contact form to schedule a consultation about your root canal today.